bariscankurtkaya/bariscankurtkaya/README.md

 I work as a Research Engineer in Ollang Media Technologies.
 I'm interested in voice cloning, deep learning architectures, signal processings and computer vision.
 I did several projects about artificial intelligence and currently working on some articles and papers.
 I love to code with C/C++ and Python but I know more than 5 languages and did so many projects in different fields (AI (CV, NLP etc.), Backend, FrontEnd, DevOps, Robotics etc.).

-I want to get a Ph.D. in the future and I love being a contributer to open-source projects.
+I want to get a Ph.D. and build new unicorns in the future and I love being a contributer to open-source projects.

 ## Communities
 - Microsoft Student Ambassador (2021- 2022)